Amazon’s Memorial Day sale has big discounts ahead of Prime Day

 4.3-star average rating from 2,312 reviews on Amazon

-Dyson makes some of the best vacuums — they can handle hardwood, carpets and more.
-This model is one of their lowest priced, and it still comes with a large head that picks up debris on all floor types, a crevice tool to get to hard-to-reach places, and more.
-You can easily convert it into a handheld vacuum by taking off the central pole, something I often do to clean my couch.
+Dyson makes some of the best vacuums for hardwood and carpets.
+One of their lowest priced models, it comes with a large head that picks up debris on all floor types, a crevice tool to get to hard-to-reach areas and more.
+You can easily convert it into a handheld vacuum, too, by taking off the central pole, something I often do to clean my couch.

 It may not have all the bells and whistles newer versions have (like an LED screen or illuminating dust light), but it costs much less.